adoptium/temurin-build/README.md

 ```

 The simplest way to build OpenJDK using our scripts is to run `makejdk-any-platform.sh` and have your user be in the Docker group on the machine
 (or prefix all of your Docker commands with `sudo`).
-This script can be used to create a Docker container that will be configured with all of the required
+This script will create a Docker container that will be configured with all of the required
-dependencies and a base operating system in order to build OpenJDK
+dependencies and a base operating system in order to build OpenJDK.
+For example:

+`./makejdk-any-platform.sh --keep --version --ssh jdk8u`

+NOTE: If you don't use SSH keys (if you do then pass `-ssh`) to connect to GitHub then the script will challenge you for your GitHub username and password.
+NOTE: The script will clone source code into the `--source` directory (defaults to `openjdk`).
-By default the docker container is removed each time and your build will be copied from the container to the host
+NOTE: By default the docker container is removed each time and your build will be copied from the container to the host.

-To override this behaviour, specify the `-k` or `--keep` options.
+To override this behaviour, specify the `-k` or `--keep` option.
+NOTE: The entire process will take some time, especially if you have not saved the Docker image from a previous run.

-By providing the -d option to `makejdk.sh`, the resulting zipped tarball will be copied to the value for -d, for example:
+NOTE: If you set the `-d` option it will pass that through to `makejdk.sh`, the resulting zipped tarball will be copied to the value for -d, for example:
-`makejdk.sh /target/directory` will result in the JDK being built inside of your Docker container and then copied to /target/directory on the host
+`makejdk.sh /target/directory` will result in the JDK being built inside of your Docker container and then copied to `/target/directory` on the host

-For help with getting docker follow the instructions [here](https://docs.docker.com/engine/installation/)

 #### Configuring Docker for non sudo use